davsuacar/Lil-ASCII-Lab/Backlog.md

 AI:

+* Implement new AI: 'wanderer2', refinement on 'wanderer':
+  * Escape from attacks:
+    * Prioritize moving over feeding/no-action.
+    * Choose best direction.
+    * Otherwise, act as wanderer.
+  * Prevent 2 hungry wanderers from coupling for good.
 * Implement a basic random AI (e.g. random moves / still, with RND inertia).
 * Refine AI for 'wanderer':
   * Not to miss adjacent food when energy starts to be low.